Food-Ashur-s/Food-Ashurs/README.md

 We will host an internal check-in meeting each morning for each member to update the team on their progress on any/all tasks or deliverables.
 Any edits to the project plan will be made as a result of these check-ins.
 We will conclude with a reflection meeting and a final update of our Trello board.
 We will participate in daily standups with Instructors.

 ## Technology and Tools  :
  The Organization will be created by Nawal, with all other members added as admin users.
 The Github repository will be initialized by Travis, with all other members added as collaborators.
-The Trello board will be created by Nawal, with all other members added as admin users.
+The Trello board will be created by Nawal, with all other members added as admin users .
 We will deploy our web app through Heroku.